 As a member of the BioLite community, chances are you’ve heard us say before that you’re making an impact by helping us bring energy everywhere.
 And we mean it – when you purchase BioLite gear, that revenue gets reinvested into the work we do to replace smoky open fires with clean cookstoves.

 But what we haven’t said is why the clean cookstove movement holds so much potential, not just for the individual user, but for our planet as a whole.
 Each HomeStove we get into the market offsets 3.5 tons of CO2 and Black Carbon a year.
-To date, we’ve distributed 20,000 HomeStoves and offset 93,012 tons of CO2 and Black Carbon (that is the equivalent of taking 19,789 cars off of the road) (1).
+To date, HomeStoves in the market have offset 206,285 tons of CO2 and Black Carbon.
 Going after the toxic Black Carbon that cooking fires emit is also one of the fastest ways to address climate change – here are three reasons why:

 1. Clean Cookstoves Kick Black Carbon To The Curb, A Short Lived Climate Pollutant